clewerenz/ilabelled/README.md

   - <b>Reduce dependencies</b>
     - The most possible minimum of third party dependencies.
 Right now the package depends on no third party libraries.

-The inspiration for this package was drawn from the [Sticky](https://github.com/cran/sticky) package as well as the [labelled](https://github.com/larmarange/labelled) package with the aim to bring dependencies on bloated third party libraries to zero.
+The inspiration for this package was drawn from the [Sticky](https://github.com/cran/sticky) package and the [labelled](https://github.com/larmarange/labelled) package with the aim to bring dependencies on bloated third party libraries to zero.
 The self-understanding of this package is not to be better than comparable libraries, but be a lightweight alternative.

 # To-Do